natescode/colored-brick-attack/README.md

 # Colored Brick Attack
 Basic Brick attack game with a twist.
-Hit the spacebar to change the paddle color.
-The paddle will change the ball color.
-The ball can only break same-colored bricks.
+You can change the paddle color by hitting the space bar.

 ![demo](./demo.gif)